addok/addok/docs/config.md

     FILTERS = ["type", "postcode"]

 #### LICENCE (string or dict)
 The licence of the data returned by the API.
-Can be a simple string, or a dict `{source: licence, source2: licence2}`.
+Can be a simple string, or a dict.

     LICENCE = "ODbL"
+    # Or
+    LICENCE = {source: licence, source2: licence2}

 #### LOG_QUERIES (boolean)
 Turn this to `True` to log every query received and firt result if any. *Note: